S&P500 +10% DrawDowns since 1870

 This blog was posted originally on May 10th, 2020.
 At the time we were in a drawdown, that peaked at -35.95% and took 5 months to recover from the bottom.
 In August 2020 we recovered all the drawdown then immediately suffered a -10.55% drawdown that lasted till November 2020.

-There are many videos on my YouTube channel that show simple systems that beats the S&P500 buy and hold, you can check them out over here.
+Many videos on my YouTube channel show simple systems that beat the S&P500 buy and hold.

 Original Blog, posted on May 10, 2020